jorgeribeiro/kitchen-box/README.md

 ## Description

 The Kitchen Box API is an application designed to manage the operations of a kitchen box service.
 It provides various endpoints for ingredient and recipe management, as well as the creation and fulfillment of customer orders.
-The primary goal is to deliver fresh ingredients to customers.
+The primary goal is to deliver fresh ingredients to customers by checking the boxes that have been ordered on a weekly basis.

 ## Setup